thefirsthero/Chatterbox-TTS-Extended/README.md

 `git clone https://github.com/petermg/Chatterbox-TTS-Extended`

 Then install via
 `pip install -r requirements.txt`

+<sup> if for some reason the install doesn't run try doing </sup> `pip install -r requirements.base.with.versions.txt`,
+<sup> and if that still doesn't work then do </sup> `pip install -r requirements_frozen.txt`

 Then run via
 `python Chatter.py`

-Ffmpeg is required.
+FFMPEG is required.
 If you don't have it installed in your system path, put it in the same directory as the Chatter.py script.